-Educational development, outreach, and research coordination
+Educational innovation and design-based research coordination

 Learning about the origins and diversity of humanity can be deeply meaningful for students.
 Insights from the interdisciplinary field of evolutionary anthropology allow students to better understand themselves, their fellow humans, our human-made world, and their ability to shape our world towards a preferred future.